zhouchun0105/Python-for-Data-Analysis/README.md

 **Signiture of a function**: the function header and its parameters.

 A function can return multiple values by returning a tuple.
+You can access tuple by index.